 Displaying unreleased materials from the archives of Istituto Geografico Militare (Italian national mapping agency), Italian Limes reveals also how the Alps have been a constant laboratory for technological experimentation, and how the border is a compex system in evolution, whose physical manifestation coincides withthe terms of its representation.

 Finally, a raised-relief model of the Similaun peak and glacier in scale of 1:3,000 is the basis for a projection-mapped animation which shows the progressive transformation of the Italian–Austrian border’s geometry from 1920 to 2014.

 Italian Limes is a project by Folder (Marco Ferrari, Elisa Pasqual) with Pietro Leoni (interaction design), Delfino Sisto Legnani (photography), Alessandro Mason (production coordination), Claudia Mainardi.

-I’ve been working with Alex Rothera and Dawid Gorny on the projection mapping animation on the mountain chalk model.
+I’ve been also working with Alex Rothera and Dawid Gorny on the projection mapping animation on the mountain chalk model.